konstalop/BugTracker/README.md

 # BugTracker

 Project management program / bugtracker made with React frontend and Node/Express and MongoDB backend.
-Some other NPM packages are used for things like ID generation for users/projects/tickets.
+Backend routes are tested with VSCode's .REST client.

 ## How to install